financial consultant stock illustration accounting saas

 The main difference between cash basis and accrual accounting is the specific timing of when revenue and expenses are recognized on your business’ P&L. The cash basis method immediately recognizes revenue and expenses, while the accrual method records when the revenue and expenses occur, even if the cash hasn’t actually exchanged hands.

-Cash Basis Method:
+Cash Basis Accounting Method:

 For example, if a customer buys an annual license of your software product in November for $12,000, you will record $12,000 in revenue in November on your P&L.